 Armodafinil may also be used for purposes not listed in this medication guide.

 Stop taking armodafinil and call your doctor if you have a skin rash, no matter how mild.
 Other signs of a severe reaction include fever, swelling in your face or tongue, mouth sores, trouble breathing, swelling in your legs, yellowing of your skin or eyes, and skin rash or blistering sores.

 You should not use this medicine if you are allergic to armodafinil or modafinil (Provigil).

-To make sure armodafinil is safe for you, tell your doctor if you have:
+To make sure armodafinil is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;